EricFillion/happy-transformer/docs/pages/3-news.md

 ---

 ## News:
+### May 4th, 2021
+**Introducing Version 2.2.0!**
+New Features:
+- Text generation with training
+- Word prediction training
+- Saving/loading models
+- Saving/loading preprocessed data
+- You can now change the batch size when training and evaluating
+- Dataclasses can now be used for all finetuning "arg" parameters

 ### March 1st, 2021
 **Introducing Version 2.1.0!**
 You can now use any model type available on [Hugging Face's model distribution network](https://huggingface.co/models) for the implemented features.